LAST UPDATED: July 3, 2020

-The 6 readings comprising the PM topic can be labelled as either theoretical or quantitative (that’s right!):
+The 7 readings comprising the PM topic can be labeled as either theoretical or quantitative (that’s right!):

 As soon as you get familiar with all that, you will find out what portfolio managers must be able to do by studying:

-With risk and return re-established in the context of portfolio, you’re off to some basics of portfolio planning and construction followed by risk management process and some fintech issues:
+With risk and return re-established in the context of a portfolio, you’re off to some basics of portfolio planning and construction followed by risk management process and some fintech and technical analysis issues:

 you will get to know about the Investment Policy Statement (IPS) and its elements, how to construct a portfolio, that not every client willing to take the risk is able to take it or how strategic asset allocation differs from tactical asset allocation.